poac-dev/poac/docs/usage.md

   Finished debug target(s) in 0.70s
 ```

-> [!WARNING]
-> Cabin currently supports building a project with header-only dependencies.
-> Building with build-required dependencies will be soon supported.

 ## Unit tests

 You can write unit tests in any source files within the `src` directory.
 Create a new file like: